davidvalerosancho/Multidimensional-Poverty-Predictor/README.md

 * Notebook 4 performs data preprocessing and feuture selection to the created variables
 * Notebook 5.1 to 5.6 applies different classification models

+The data can be accessed through the code in the notebooks.
+It can also be downloaded from the Data directory.

 Check out the project streamlit app! https://share.streamlit.io/deividvalerius/multidimensional-poverty-predictor/poverty_predictor.py